AlexanderRubinstein/TremorRecognizer/README.md

 # TremorRecognizer
-Skoltech Innovation Workshop project dedicated to recognizing tremor from videos
+Skoltech Innovation Workshop project dedicated to recognizing Parkinsonisms from videos of patients.